steventhebrave/steventhebrave.github.io/_pages/more.md

 ---
 layout: page
 permalink: /more
-title: "link in the bio"
+title: '"link in the bio"'
 ---

 If you're here because you followed the link in my instagram bio, this is what you're looking for (newest to oldest).